-Here are a few tips to help you get the most out of your time at O'Relly Strata Conference.
-If you have additional suggestions, please leave a comment below.
+Here are a few tips to help you get the most out of your time at Velocity Conference.
+If any Velocity Conference veterans have additional suggestions, please leave a comment below.

 - Join and use the Attendee Directory.
-The online attendee directory was created to help connect attendees with one another.
+The online Attendee Directory was created to help connect attendees with one another.
 Make sure you create your profile (including your bio) and put a picture up so others can recognize you in-person.
 Then you can search through the list of attendees and create a list of people you would like to meet.
-The attendee directory is now open for Strata New York.
+The attendee directory will open approximately one month before the conference.

 - Bring plenty of business cards.
 You'll be meeting a lot of people and handing out your business cards is an easy way for others to get your contact information.